 All agree that a “Running CR” should be created for 38.101-1.
 A folder for this has been created in the draft repository and can be further discussed.

 Summary for 2nd round

-TBD
+It is agreed that work split for CR drafting will take place before next RAN4 meeting.

 Topic #4: BS related